-The lens combinators described in this paper evolved in the setting of the Harmony data synchronizer.
-The overall architecture of Harmony and the role of lenses in building synchronizers for various forms of data are described in [32], along with a detailed discussion of related work on synchronization.
+Our lens combinators evolved in the setting of the Harmony data synchronizer.
+The overall architecture of Harmony and the role of lenses in building synchronizers for various forms of data are described in [26], along with a detailed discussion of related work on synchronization.

 Our foundational structures-lenses and their laws-are not new: closely related structures have been studied for decades in the database community.
-However, our "programming language treatment" of these structures has led us to a formulation that is arguably simpler (transforming states rather than "update functions") and somewhat more refined (treating well-behavedness as a form of type assertion).
+However, our treatment of these structures is arguably simpler (transforming states rather than "update functions") and somewhat more refined (treating well-behavedness as a form of type assertion).
 Our formulation is also novel in considering the issue of continuity, thus supporting a rich variety of surface language structures including definition by recursion.
-The idea of defining programming languages for constructing bi-directional transformations of various sorts has also been explored previously in diverse communities.
+The idea of defining programming languages for constructing bidirectional transformations of various sorts has also been explored previously in diverse communities.
 We appear to be the first to take totality as a primary goal (while connecting the language with a formal semantic foundation, choosing primitives that can be combined into composite lenses whose totality is guaranteed by construction), and the first to emphasize types (i.e., compositional reasoning) as an organizing design principle.